-I extensively redesigned my PSYC 217 Research Methods course last term, inspired by some massive shifts, globally, locally, professionally, and personally, concentrated over the past three or so years.
-These shifts include the death of my Grandmother who raised me on 28 February 2023-losing her has been profound, and this term will mark the first anniversary of my tremendous grief (which is why I have asked a TF to lead review that day, as I will be taking the day off).
+I extensively redesigned my PSYC 217 Research Methods course last year, inspired by some massive shifts, globally, locally, professionally, and personally, concentrated over the past three or so years.
+These shifts include the death of my Grandmother who raised me on 28 February 2023-losing her has been profound, and this term will mark the second anniversary of my tremendous grief (I will be taking the day off).
 Out of necessity, this term, I have largely kept my course the same as previous years I've taught PSYC 218, and am focusing my creative work on refreshing assignments and tests.
 I will be keeping watch for opportunities to bring authentic and critical awareness throughout the course, either this term or in the future.